A note on the Littlewood-Offord problem for discrete log-concave distributions: Introduction

 \begin{thm} Let $\alpha \in [0, 2]$ and $n \geq 1$.
 Let $U_1, \dots, U_n$ be uniformly distributed independent random variables on any set of integers.
 Then,

 \end{thm}

 The particular case $\alpha = 1$ and $n=2$ of Theorem \ref{EPI-unif} has been established by Madiman and Woo in \cite{MW}.

 The article is organized as follows.
 Section \ref{prel} provides the necessary background on the notion of majorization and rearrangement inequalities, which are the main ingredients in the proofs of Theorems \ref{main1} and \ref{main2}.
 The proofs of Theorems \ref{main1} and \ref{main2} are postponed to Section~\ref{2}.
+Section \ref{sec-4} demonstrates the advantage of our results compared with general bounds on the concentration function existing in the literature.
 Section \ref{4} presents a variant of the Littlewood-Offord problem for arithmetic progressions, in particular, Theorem \ref{main3} is proved.
 The last section focuses on the Bernoulli and uniform distributions, where Theorem \ref{EPI-unif} is proved.